-- Federal guidelines prohibit students from working during periods in which they are scheduled for classes, even if your class is cancelled for a particular day, without adequate documentation.
+- Federal guidelines prohibit students from working during periods in which they are scheduled for classes, even if your class is cancelled for a particular day.

-- Be sure the student has a contract that is designating them to work in your department.
-Students may not work without a signed contract.
+- Confirming each student has a contract designating them to work in your department.

-- Establish a work schedule with the student and explain the duties and responsibilities of the job.
-Remember, students are not allowed to work during scheduled class times, even if classes are cancelled, without adequate documentation.
+- Establishing a work schedule with the student and explaining the duties and responsibilities of the job.
+Federal guidelines prohibit students from working during scheduled class times, even if classes are cancelled.

-- Notify the Office of Financial Aid in writing if a student’s placement is being evaluated or in jeopardy of being terminated.
+- Notifying the Office of Financial Aid in writing if a student’s work performance is unsatisfactory and continues to be unsatisfactory.

 - Completing a yearly Departmental Work Request.